Leveraging Foundation Models for Content-Based Image Retrieval in Radiology: Materials and Methods

 \subsection{Datasets}

-To holistically evaluate foundation models' performance in medical image retrieval, we combine four public datasets -- RadImageNet \cite{RadImageNet}, NIH14 \cite{NIH14}, MIMIC \cite{MIMIC} and CheXpert \cite{CheXpert} -- resulting in a comprehensive collection of over 1.6 million 2D images spanning four modalities, 12 anatomical regions, and 185 classes (161 pathological, 24 anatomical).
-Our dataset has a significant class imbalance with the smallest and largest classes containing 13 and over 226,000 samples, respectively (supplementary Figure \ref{fig:imbalance}).
-We remove duplicates in RadImageNet \cite{RadImageNet} and harmonize overlapping labels across datasets to ensure consistent labeling.
-Furthermore, we exclude multi-label samples in all X-Ray datasets to maintain a single-label focus.
-The dataset preparation also includes a patient-wise split for CheXpert to create a validation set (ratio 90:10 of the training set).
-For other datasets, we use the provided dataset splits.
-Details in supplementary Table \ref{tab:datasets}.
+To comprehensively evaluate a foundation model's performance in content-based image retrieval in radiology, we combine four public datasets -- RadImageNet \cite{RadImageNet}, NIH14 \cite{NIH14}, MIMIC \cite{MIMIC} and CheXpert \cite{CheXpert} -- resulting in a comprehensive collection of over 1.6 million 2D images spanning four modalities, 12 anatomical regions, and 185 classes (161 pathological, 24 anatomical).